donavanbecker/homebridge-rainbird/README.md

 - ESP-Me
 - ESP-TM2
 - ESP-RZXe
+- ESP-ME3 (see "Known Limitations")

 ## Known Limitations
 - Using the RainBird app while the plugin is running can cause connectivity issues
 - The RainBird LNK WiFi Module doesn't seem to support "Band Steering" and WiFi Channel 13.
 Please ensure your router is not configured to use these.
+- ESP-ME3: It is not currently possible to show the time remaining for a zone that was not started via the plugin (such as a scheduled program).
+The time remaining will show as `00:00` in these cases.
+Also a zone will show as active even though a scheduled program has been suspended (due to rain)